reinaldoleal/mv/README.md

 Run `json-server --watch src/app/shared/mock/db.json`

+# Attention: Before running the CNESApp application, it is necessary that the Webservice CnesApi is running

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).